tagspaces/documentation/docs/search.md

 <ProFeature />

-TagSpaces PRO supports full text search for text (.TXT), markdown (.MD) and html (.HTML) files.
-You can activate this feature for every location individually in the "Edit Location" dialog, as seen in the following screenshot.
-After the activating of this feature (see next screenshot), during the indexing of a given location, the application will try to extract the text content of the supported files and create a keyword list with will be considered later by the search algorithm.
+TagSpaces PRO supports full text search for text (.TXT), markdown (.MD), and HTML (.HTML) files.
+You can activate this feature for each location individually in the "Edit Location" dialog, as seen in the following screenshot.
+Once activated (see the screenshot below), during the indexing of a given location, the application will extract the text content of the supported files and create a keyword list that will be considered in the search algorithm.

 :::caution
-On locations with many big text files, activating this features may slow down the performance of the application, so be careful on which location you are activating it.
+On locations with many large text files, activating this feature may slow down the application's performance, so be careful where you activate it.
 :::

 These file formats are currently supported:

-- HTML - files in HTML format, used for notes in rich text format
+- **HTML** - files in HTML format, used for rich text notes.
-- MD - markdown files
+- **MD** - markdown files.
-- TXT - plain text files
+- **TXT** - plain text files.

 <!-- * Office Documents: PDF, ODT, ODP, ODS, DOCX, XLSX, PPTX (extracts the text content)
 * Images: JPG (extracts Exif and IPTC informations)